ls1intum/Artemis/docs/user/exams/exam_participation_checker.rst

 .. note::
     For information regarding creating the exam, it's exercises and how to register students, please follow the instructions as described in :ref:`exam configuration <exam_creation_and_configuration>`.

-To use the Artemis Exam Participation Checker iPad application, additional setup before the exam is required.
-This includes the following tasks on the *Students* page:
+To use the Artemis Exam Participation Checker iPad application requires additional setup on the *Students* page before the exam.

-- uploading images for the students.
-This can be done via the |upload_images| button.
-A new dialog is shown which can be inspected below.
-Upload the ``pdf`` file in this dialog.
-This file includes a box for each student with its image and two text boxes next to it.
+1. To upload images, click on the |upload_images| button and provide a ``pdf`` file in the Upload Images dialog.
+This ``pdf`` file  should include a box for each student with its image and two text boxes next to it.
 The upper text box needs to include the ``registrationNumber`` and the lower text box needs to include the ``login``.
 An exemplary file can be found here: :download:`pdf <instructor/example_upload_images.pdf>`.
-- setting up the room and seating information via the ``CSV`` import.
+2. Setting up the room and seating information via the ``CSV`` import.
 Fore more information see: :ref:`register students <register_students>`.

 .. note::
     To upload the images each student needs to have a matriculation number assigned.
 This is used to match the image with the according student.